-The best way to consider how much to allow yourself to spend is to think about how much income you would earn from the windfall in the first 3-6 months.
+The best way to consider how much to allow yourself to spend is to think about the income you could earn from the windfall in the first 3-6 months.
 In this scenario, at 3% interest, you would earn $10,000 after four months.
 The chances of you being able to earn that money back is quite high.
-But if you spend 10% or 20% of your windfall, it’s unlikely that you’ll be able to earn it back.
+But if you spend 10% or 20% of your windfall, it’s less likely that you’ll be able to earn it back.

-Consider paying off debts
+Reconsider paying off debts

 While you’re paying off your debts, you’re learning how to spend a lot less.
-If you pay your debt off before you can get your spending habits under control, it’s more than likely that you’ll go back to spending more than earn.
-Get your budget under control before you pay off debt, and then you can use any extra cash to start building assets.
+If you pay your debt off before you can get your spending habits under control, it’s more than likely that you’ll go back to spending beyond your means.
+So get your budget under control before you pay off debt.
+Then you can use any extra cash to start building assets.

 Consider what you want to achieve and then explore ways in which your windfall could support this.
 It could be as simple as buying an investment property or two, buying some shares or even topping up your superannuation.
-While they don’t sound anywhere near as exciting as investing in the next Facebook or Amazon, you’re more likely to still have your money in 10 years time.
+While these options don’t sound anywhere near as exciting as investing in the next Facebook or Amazon, you’re more likely to still have your money in 10 years time.